Robotic Manipulation and Mobility Lab

 - Mobile manipulation in unstructured environments

 The most recent developments in our work can be found categorized in the Projects section, along with highlights and videos.
+All videos are available on our Youtube channel.
 You can also look in the complete list of Publications (uncategorized, in chronological order).
 If you are a student or researcher interested in joining our lab, please read about currently open positions and opportunities.

 |March 2016 - ROAM Lab funded by NASA to develop versatile manipulation for Assistive Free Flyers.||February 2016 - Matei Ciocarlie named Sloan Research Fellow.|